YPankaj1/Banking_system/ReadME.txt

-There are 3 types of user, customer denoted by C, police denoted by P, admin denoted by A in the login_file.txt There are 10 customers from 1 to 10, 2 admin (11-12), 3 police (13-15)' We can add new users by adding them in the login_file (we can also add functionality of dynamically creating user)
+There are 3 types of user, customer denoted by C, police denoted by P, admin denoted by A in the login_file.txt There are 10 customers from 1 to 10, 2 admin (11-12), 3 police (13-15)' We can add new users by adding them in the login_file

 For running the file:
 run the following code in a terminal in same folder where the files are present: